hariom-rai-21/Creativity-Team-Excellence/Ques.1.md

    Members of a group share a common objective or are working towards a similar purpose.

 3. **Interaction**:
-   Group members communicate, share ideas, and influence each other.
+   Group members communicate, share ideas, and influence.    each other.

 4. **Interdependence**:
    Members rely on one another to achieve the group’s goals; one member's actions can affect the others.